Daddoon/BlazorMobile/README.md

 # TL;DR, i just want to use a base template

-You may just copy/re-use the Daddoon.Blazor.Xam.InteropApp projects, located in the **Test** solution folder of this project.
+You may just copy/re-use **all Daddoon.Blazor.Xam.InteropApp projects**, located in the **Test** solution folder of this project.
-But it's advised to read the **COMMUNICATION BETWEEN BLAZOR/XAMARIN.FORMS** section.
+But it's advised to read the [COMMUNICATION BETWEEN BLAZOR/XAMARIN.FORMS section](https://github.com/Daddoon/Blazor.Xamarin#communication-between-blazorxamarinforms).

 # INSTALLATION